GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

     Trellis plots for input parameters specified in toml file:
        .. image:: /contents/smt_images/TrellisPlots.png

+   The user can also automatically plot observations from a ground-motion flatfile against the GMPE attenuation curves by specifying an optional argument of ``obs_data_fname``, which must be the path to a CSV file containing a GEM-format ground-motion flatfile.
+An example of the GEM flatfile format can be found within ``openquake\smt\tests\comparison\data\inputs\gem_flatfile_sample.csv``.

 4. Spectra Plots

    We can also plot response spectra: